-An overload in the critical load will continue to be supplied by the UPS module if the overload condition does not exceed the current versus time curve.
-The overload curve includes 150% of rated current for 30 seconds, 125% for 10 minutes, and 104% continuously.
+An overload in the critical load will continue to be supplied by the UPS system if the overload condition does not exceed the current versus time curve of overload capacity for either the SCC rating or for the number of modules on-line.

-Momentary overloads from 155% to 1000% of rated current can be supplies by pulsing the solid state static bypass switch for 40 milliseconds.
-This provides current from the bypass line in parallel with current from the UPS module inverter.
-By providing two power sources simultaneously, high current can be supplies to the critical load with full output voltage regulation.
+Momentary overloads from 155% to 1000% of rated system (SCC) current can be supplied by pulsing the solid state static bypass switch for 40 milliseconds.
+This provides current from the bypass line in parallel with current from the UPS system output.
+By providing two power sources simultaneously, high current can be supplied to the critical load with full output voltage regulation.
 The critical load can be sustained through inrush currents and momentary faults without operating motorized circuit breakers.

-If an overload situation exceeds 40 milliseconds, the UPS module continues to supply power to the critical load if it remains within the current versus time curve of overload capacity.
-If the overload capacity is exceeded, the UPS control logic initiates an automatic transfer to the bypass line by operating the static bypass switch and the motorized circuit breakers (output and bypass).
+If an overload situation exceeds 40 milliseconds, the UPS system continues to supply power to the critical load if it remains within the current versus time curve of overload capacity.
+If the system overload capacity is exceeded, the UPS control logic at the SCC initiates an automatic transfer to the bypass line by operating the static bypass switch and the motorized system circuit breakers (SBB and UPS Output).